Gibbs measures on mutually interacting Brownian paths under singularities: Shift invariant compactification for product measures

 In this section we will work with any arbitrary spatial dimension $d$ and write $\Mcal_1= {\Mcal_1}(\R^d)$ the space of probability distributions on $\R^d$, tacitly equipped with the weak topology which dictates a sequence $\mu_n$ in $\Mcal_1$ to converge to $\mu$, denoted by $\mu_n\weak\mu$, if

 for all bounded continuous functions on $\R^d$.
 If we denote by $\Mcal_{\leq 1}$ the space of all sub-probability measures (non-negative measures with total mass less than or equal to one), then the same topology carries over to this space with the same requirements.
+In Section \ref{sec-2.1} we will introduce a ``diagonal shift-invariance" property of the product space $\Mcal_1^\otimes=\Mcal_1\otimes\Mcal_1$ of probability measures and describe certain continuous functionals on the corresponding quotient space $\widetilde\Mcal_1^\otimes$ under that shift-invariant action.
+In Section \ref{sec-2.2} we will introduce a metric space $\widetilde{\mathcal X}^\otimes\hookleftarrow\widetilde\Mcal_1^\otimes$ which is indeed the compactification and completion of the totally bounded quotient space $\widetilde\Mcal_1^\otimes$, see Theorem \ref{thmcompact}.
+In Section \ref{sec-compactldp} we will prove a strong large deviation principle for the orbits of product occupation measures $L_t^\otimes$ embedded in that compactification.